gcallanan/savina-apps-in-cal/4p2_threadRing/README.md

 ## General Outline

 Thread Ring is a benchmark consisting of N actors connected to to each other in a ring.
 A token is passed around this ring.
 The token starts with the value R and this value is decremented by 1 on each transmission.
-Transmission stops when the value being passed by the token
+Transmission terminates when the value of the token reaches zero.

 The benchmark is configured by adjusting N (the number of actors).

-This benchmark is very simple, requiring very simple actors
+This benchmark icreates very simple actors.
+However it tests how well the system scales when having large amounts of simple actors running.
+(N can be >> 1000)

 A Savina implementation of this benchmark can be found in the [ThreadRingHabaneroActorBenchmark.scala](https://github.com/shamsimam/savina/blob/master/src/main/scala/edu/rice/habanero/benchmarks/threadring/ThreadRingHabaneroActorBenchmark.scala) with configuration parameters for this benchmark available in [ThreadRingConfig.java](https://github.com/shamsimam/savina/blob/master/src/main/java/edu/rice/habanero/benchmarks/threadring/ThreadRingConfig.java)